Testing OpenET’s real-world value

 In several states, researchers, agronomists and farmers are exploring how OpenET can support more informed water management decisions.
-Developed through a collaboration among NASA, the U.S. Geological Survey (USGS), the U.S. Department of Agriculture (USDA) and multiple U.S. universities, OpenET uses satellite imagery to estimate evapotranspiration (ET).
+Developed through a collaboration among NASA, the U.S. Geological Survey (USGS), the U.S. Department of Agriculture (USDA) and multiple U.S. universities, OpenET uses satellite imagery to estimate actual evapotranspiration (ET).
 That data provides users with field-level insights into crop water use and makes it available nationwide.

 Much of the work to date has focused on California’s Salinas and San Joaquin Valleys, but researchers in Arizona are exploring how the technology might fit within their state’s existing irrigation management tools.

+Jeffrey C. Silvertooth, PhD, professor and extension specialist in the agronomy/soil science Department of Environmental Science at the University of Arizona.
 Silvertooth said growers have likely heard about OpenET through consultants and companies offering services built around the platform.
-For him, the value of the discussions was understanding what the tool can do — and its limitations.
+For him, the value of hearing discussions about OpenET was understanding what the tool can do — and its limitations.

 Arizona, like a handful of other states, has an established meteorological network with nearly four decades of weather data.
 Paul Brown, PhD, emeritus professor and assistant dean for the University of Arizona Cooperative Extension, led the development of the Arizona Meteorological Network (AZMET).
 It now has close to 30 operating stations, mostly in southern Arizona.
 That real-time capability is one of the biggest distinctions Silvertooth sees between AZMET and OpenET.

-“The parameters that they’re trying to capture with the OpenET system come in through satellite, so you’re always kind of looking backward, and there’s a time lag associated with getting that information,” he said.
+“The parameters that they’re trying to capture with the OpenET system come in through satellite, so you’re always kind of looking backward, and there’s a time lag associated with getting that information,” Silvertooth said.
 “AZMET does all that in real time, and you can actually look at it right now today, see what’s happening today, or [access] yesterday’s data.”

 For day-to-day irrigation scheduling, Silvertooth continues to favor weather-based management approaches that rely on Arizona’s established network, which is free to use.

 “For direct management purposes and weather-based water management I really like the Arizona Meteorological Network, because I know it has good data [spanning 40 years],” he said.
+“The AZMET system is reliable and we can use it to check against OpenET outputs,” he said.

 Like OpenET, the AZMET system is free to growers and irrigation districts, and is also open access, meaning it’s free to use.
 While he prefers that state system, he sees the potential for AZMET and OpenET to complement one another, particularly when it comes to checking model performance against field-based measurements, but he wouldn’t use it as a cure-all for water use estimates on a broad basis.